 Sure, being “vaulted into the White House press room” is an “advantage for reporters” or a light at the end of the tunnel/reward for those who do their time on the campaign trail.
 But is it always an “advantage” for readers?
 Of course “seasoning” and an established working relationship with the new president’s advisers can lead to superior reporting.
 But, as recent history ( Journeys with George, anyone?) demonstrates, it is no guarantee.
 And there can be disadvantages to arriving in Washington, D.C., with the “seasoning” of one or more campaigns (insert laundry list of all the things that are wrong with campaign coverage at its worst—the pack, the jamming of people and events into fixed “narratives” and conventional wisdom, uncritical he said-she said coverage, fondness for the horserace, and so on).

-Could it really be so bad if a few more of those who take a seat in the briefing room for the next administration have not yet bowled oranges with, barbecued with, or had their boots complimented by the person they are covering?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Could it really be so bad if a few more of those who take a seat in the briefing room for the next administration have not yet bowled oranges with, barbecued with, or had their boots complimented by the person they are covering?Liz Cox Barrett is a writer at CJR.